lbarazza/jekyll-now/_posts/2019-5-13-An-Introduction-to-RL.md

 Let's say that when you were a child you touched fire one time.
 After that, you realized it was probably a good a idea to not do it again and that's what you kept on doing ever after.
 What is the mechanism that led your brain to understand that touching fire was not the best thing you could do?
 How could we develop a system that develops this same ability of interacting with an environment and learning what is good and what is not?

-Reinforcement learning is the part of artificial intelligence that attempts to answer just that: what makes an intelligent being learn from interaction?
+Reinforcement learning (or RL) is the part of artificial intelligence that attempts to answer just that: what makes an intelligent being learn from interaction?
 This is also known as the Reinforcement Learning Problem.

-RL (Reinforcement learning) is part of machine learning, but it doesn't fall into either the category of supervised nor unsupervised learning.
+RL is part of machine learning, but it doesn't fall into either the category of supervised nor unsupervised learning.
 As of today, RL is the part of AI that is considered to come closer to achieving human-like intelligence.

 ### MDPs
 A Markov Decision Process (MDP) is the formal framework used to address the Reinforcement Learning Problem.
 An MDP lays out a standardized way to formulate the problem, via an interaction between the agent (the intelligent being) and the environment in which the agent lives.
 In this interaction between agent and environment, the agent observes the state it is in, decides to take a certain action based on this state and then the environment responds with a new state and a reward, where the reward is a number defining how good that action was (a positive reward is good and a negative one is bad).
 This interaction can either have an end (in which case it is called an episodic task) or keep on going forever (in which case it is called a continuous task).
 For example, in a video game you could think of the reward as being the score after you take the action.
 In such a framework, it makes sense to assume that an agent's goal would be to maximize the future reward, that is the sum of all the rewards that will come next.

 The Reward Hypothesis is the hypothesis that every goal or purpose can be described as the maximization of a single scalar, the future reward.
 You can read more about it [here.](http://incompleteideas.net/rlai.cs.ualberta.ca/RLAI/rewardhypothesis.html)

 ##### What exactly is reward?
 Above we defined the future reward as the sum of all the rewards that come next.
 This is called undiscounted future reward and in formula this would be,